Chinchila01/JH-TMK-Tutorial/TUTORIAL.md

 ### 1.1 Method
 The ‘Basics’ section of this tutorial will be done in the style of following the implementation of *a particular* keymap from start to finish.
 This is a keymap for a Planck ortho—linear keyboard.
 This has three advantages:
-* Programmable keyboards offer, by definition, an enourmous array of possible configurations and uses.
+* Programmable keyboards offer, by definition, an enormous array of possible configurations and uses.
 The task of outlining all of them would be impossible.
 Nonetheless the principles involved in any one implementation are *transferrable* to any other.
 By following *one* implementation you will gain the skills to write virtually any customisation.
 * You will see the principle of iterative refinement at work, which is a part of any project of this kind.
 * By following the tutorial and at each step copying what is done modified for your own requirements you can come out the other end with a finished product that is very close to—if not exactly—what you want.
 It is therefore recommended that you **follow and adapt** your requirements as they go along.